Clearing a Jammed Bathroom Drain: Stick to This Comprehensive Guide

 - The towel and the bucket

-- Remove from the cover for drains by either removing it or lifting it off according to the kind of cover your shower has.Use a plunger to create suction over the drain hole.
-Pump it up and down several times to dislodge any blockages.Pour a mix of baking soda and vinegar down the drain, allowing it to sit for about 15 minutes prior to flushing with hot water to help break down any remaining buildup.If the blockage persists then use a drain snake or auger to go further into the pipe and remove the obstruction.
+- Take off the drain cover by unscrewing and lifting off dependent on the type of cover your shower has.Use the plunger to create suction over the drain hole and pump it up and down several times in order to remove any blockages.Pour a mix of vinegar and baking soda down the drain, allowing it to rest for approximately 15 minutes before flushing it with hot water to help remove any buildup.If the blockage persists, use a drain snake or auger to go further into the pipe and break up the obstruction.

 After the drain has been cleared, clean any debris from the drain cover and replace it.